razoumov/publish/02-task-parallelism.md

 ~~~
 config const rows = 100, cols = 100;   // number of rows and columns in our matrix

-config const rowtasks = 3, coltasks = 4;   // let's pretend we have 12 cores
+config const rowtasks = 3, coltasks = 4;   // number of blocks in x- and y-dimensions
+                                           // each block processed by a separate task
+                                           // let's pretend we have 12 cores
 const nr = rows / rowtasks;   // number of rows per task
 const rr = rows - nr*rowtasks; // remainder rows (did not fit into the last task)
 const nc = cols / coltasks;   // number of columns per task